 In the historic core, visit the Picasso Museum, not only for its art but also for the architecture of the building in which it is housed.
 Malaga’s Cathedral, famous for having just one tower (money ran out before the twin could be built!) is another must see.

-While Malaga has many museums and markets to keep you engaged for several days, reserve some time in your itinerary to explore some nearby pueblo blancos!
+While Malaga has many museums and markets to keep you engaged for several days, reserve some time in your itinerary for a few day trips from Malaga, to explore some nearby pueblos blancos!

 Fall through spring are great times to visit Malaga for sightseeing or day trips, and summers are great if you plan to spend time relaxing on the many beaches.